<- Back to Glossary

 • Choosing ports wisely: Comparing the wharfage fees of different ports can lead to significant savings, especially for businesses with flexible shipping routes.

-• Efficient scheduling: Work with a reliable freight forwarder to optimize shipment schedules, as some ports adjust charges based on congestion.
+• Efficient scheduling: Partner with a reliable freight forwarder to optimize shipment schedules and avoid congestion-related fees.

 Ready to